bensheldon/island94.org/_posts/2025-01-05-living-parklife-with-rails-coming-from-jekyll.md

 tags: [meta, jekyll, rails]
 ---

-I recently migrated this blog from Jekyll to [Ben Pickle’s Parklife](https://parklife.dev/) and Ruby on Rails, still hosted as a static website on GitHub Pages.
+I recently migrated this blog from Jekyll to [Ben Pickles’s Parklife](https://parklife.dev/) and Ruby on Rails, still hosted as a static website on GitHub Pages.
 I’m pretty happy with the experience.

 I’m writing this not because I feel any sense of advocacy (do what you want!) but to write down the reasons for myself.
 Maybe they’ll rhyme for you.